Lukas Enembe

-Lukas Enembe (born 27 July 1967) is an Indonesian politician who served as the 13th Governor of Papua Province from April 2013 to January 2023.
+Lukas Enembe (27 July 1967 – 26 December 2023) was an Indonesian politician from West Papua, who served as the 13th Governor of Papua Province from April 2013 to January 2023.
 He had previously served as Regent of Puncak Jaya Regency between 2007 and 2012, and Vice Regent of the same regency from 2001 until 2006.

-In September 2017, Enembe was called on by the Corruption Eradication Commission as a suspect in a graft case, and later he is named as a witness in a graft case involving misappropriation of scholarship funds in Papua.
-Five years later, in September 2022, the Corruption Eradication Commission reported that Enembe is a suspect for misappropriation of government funds as he spent the money in casinos in Singapore and Australia.
+In September 2017, Enembe was called on by the Corruption Eradication Commission as a suspect in a graft case, and later he was named as a witness in a graft case involving misappropriation of scholarship funds in Papua.
+Five years later, in September 2022, the Corruption Eradication Commission reported that Enembe was a suspect for misappropriation of government funds as he had spent the money in casinos in Singapore and Australia.

-In January 2023, he was arrested by Indonesia Corruption Eradication Commission.
+In January 2023, he was arrested by the Indonesian Corruption Eradication Commission.

 Early life and education, and early career

 Lukas Enembe was born Lomato Enembe on 27 July 1967 in Kampung Mamit, Kembu District in what is now Tolikara Regency, to Tagolenggawak Enembe (father) and Deyaknobukwe Enumbi (mother).
-He spent his childhood in Tolikara, including his elementary school years; he studied at YPPGI Elementary School in his village of Kampung Mamit and graduated in 1980.
-It was during his years in YPPGI Elementary that young Lomato began to be known as Lukas; he was frequently called Lukas by his teacher and friends, and the name has been used ever since.
-He is a member of the Koteka people who inhabit the western New Guinea highlands.
+He spent his childhood in Tolikara, including his elementary school years; he studied at YPPGI Elementary School in Kampung Mamit and graduated in 1980.
+It was during his years in YPPGI Elementary that young Lomato began to be known as Lukas; he was frequently called Lukas by his teacher and friends, and the name was used ever since.
+He was a member of the Lani who inhabit Toli Valley in Highland Papua.

 Originally after graduating elementary school, Lukas attempted to enroll in a junior high school in Mulia, Puncak Jaya Regency, where his mother came from; the plan was to find a relative from his mother's side to live with until he finished junior high school.
-Enembe couldn't find any of his mother's relatives; he then moved to Sentani, Jayapura Regency to study in what is now SMP Negeri 1 Sentani (Sentani 1st State Junior High School) from 1980 until 1983.
-Immediately after, he continued to study in SMA Negeri 3 Sentani (Sentani 3rd State Junior High School) and graduated in 1986.
+Enembe could not find any of his mother's relatives; he then moved to Sentani, Jayapura Regency, to study in what is now SMP Negeri 1 Sentani (Sentani 1st State Junior High School) from 1980 until 1983.
+Immediately afterwards, he continued to study in SMA Negeri 3 Sentani (Sentani 3rd State Junior High School) and graduated in 1986.
 He then enrolled at Sam Ratulangi University in Sulawesi, studying political science.
 Enembe returned to Papua in 1995, and was accepted as a civil servant in 1996.
 He unsuccessfully tried to become a lecturer at Cenderawasih University in Jayapura, and later accepted an offer as a civil servant in Merauke Regency, Papua.
-From 1998-2001, Enembe studied at Cornerstone Christian College in New South Wales, Australia, having been sent by a missionary agency.
+From 1998 to 2001, Enembe studied at Cornerstone Christian College in New South Wales, Australia, having been sent there by a missionary agency.